 - Sleep hygiene:

-Behaviours and routines that help you have quality sleep and feel fresh and alert during the day.
+Behaviours and routines that help you have quality night’s sleep that leaves you feeling refreshed and alert during the day.

 - Sleep restriction:

-Limit time in bed in order to increase sleep efficiency and allow sleep to become deeper and more consolidated (this means getting your sleep in one chunk, rather than broken up)
+Limit time in bed to increase sleep efficiency and allow sleep to become deeper and more consolidated.
+The goal is to work towards uninterrupted chunks of sleep rather than broken-up sleep).

 - Stimulus control: